cruzeMc/saberin-backend/README.md

 ├── Services/
 │   └── ContactService.cs - Implements business logic for managing contacts.
 ├── appsettings.json - Contains configuration settings such as connection strings.
-└── Program.cs - The entry point that configures services and middleware.
+└── Program.cs - The entry point for the application.
 ```

 ## Setup Instructions